CSC207-2022F-UofT/course-project-schedulize/README.md

 Schedulize is a desktop application that allows users to keep track of tasks, when they committed to working on them, and keep track of multiple task groups - called "curriculums" - at the same time.

+**A small note on errors**, because of the way we utilize a WindowManager to keep track of the windows in function throughout the program lifetime, IntelliJ will say that certain UI classes in Main are never used.
+While they are never called explicitly from Main after initialization, they are added to the WindowManager on construction, and thus kept track of.

 ## Design Patterns

 With the significant size of our project, it was paramount that we include various design patterns to avoid